ankur512512/devops-springboot/README.md

 root@DESKTOP-R3H2LHD:~/personal/repos/devops-springboot#
 ```

-You can also see the deployment and ArgoCD workflow live in the UI.
+You can also see the deployment and ArgoCD workflow, live in the UI.
 Let's again use port-forwarding for that:

 ```bash
 kubectl port-forward service/my-argo-cd-argocd-server -n argocd 9090:443